 GEORGIA, USA — If the preacher doesn’t come around too often, then you just need to wait! … Otherwise it will take an Act of the Georgia Legislature to legitimize your child’s birth … =^)

-Georgia took wedlock and ‘out of wedlock’ very seriously.
+Georgia took and takes wedlock and ‘out of wedlock’ very seriously.

 Even today, various family genealogies differ on who the father of Timothy Caleb Golden was, but the Georgia Legislature announced its decision back on 31 December 1838: Caleb Golden and Nancy Beasley were Timothy Caleb Golden’s parents.

 In an annual rite that occured well into the next century, end-of-year legislation announced the legal fathers of some Georgia-born.
 This was often the only proof of birth and parentage until 1919, when birth certificates were first issued.

 >> There is an additional mystery about Caleb Golden: He is often listed as the son of Richard Golding (1744 GA – 1788 SC) and Susannah Wilmoth.
 A recent DNA test indicates that Caleb’s male descendant is haplotype ‘G2a’ … multiple male descendants of Richard Golding shows that his line is ‘R1b’ … so absolutely NOT possible that Richard and Susannah Wilmoth Golding were Caleb Golden’s parent, although they did have a son named Caleb.

 Until 1980, Georgia considered any child born before parents were formally married to be illegitimate … AND … and they were still deemed ‘illegitimate’ even if the parents later married.

 In Georgia from 1789-1863, you did not have a legitimate marriage and children were not recognized as legitimate unless a Marriage Bann had been performed.